fanart-tv/fanartwiki/docs/ImageTypes/Music/artistbackground.md

-# **Overview**
+!!! info "Overview"

     - Artist Backgrounds are high quality backdrops containing the artist/band
     - Can be used as a background while browsing your music library
     - Can be used as a background slideshow while playing music on a mediacentre

 ---